-The Master of Science in Nursing - Entry (MSN-E) track requires students to complete 58 units (36 units didactic and 22 units clinical) in the pre-licensure portion of the curriculum and 32-53 units in the post-licensure portion of the curriculum.
+The Master of Science in Nursing - Entry Program (MSN-E) requires students to complete 58 units (36 units didactic and 22 units clinical) in the pre-licensure portion of the curriculum and 32-53 units in the postlicensure portion of the curriculum.
 After the first 58 units, students will be eligible to sit for the NCLEX exam to obtain their RN license.
 Once licensed, students will be expected to work as an RN throughout the remainder of the curriculum.
-The RN pre-licensure portion of the MSN-E track (semesters 1-4) prepares students to meet society's need for professional nurses who think critically and exercise leadership in providing competent nursing care.
-These semesters focus on the application of the nursing process, which incorporates the problem-solving model of assessing, diagnosing, implementing and evaluating a plan of care.
+Students in the MSN-E/FNP program must complete 2080 hours (1 year, full time) RN work experience prior to entry into the FNP certificate courses.
+Interim Permit hours do not count towards the needed RN hours.
+The RN pre-licensure portion of the MSN-E program (semesters 1-4) prepares students to meet society's need for professional nurses who think critically and exercise leadership in providing competent nursing care.
+These semesters focus on the application of the nursing process, which incorporates the problemsolving model of assessing, diagnosing, implementing and evaluating a plan of care.
 The nursing process provides a framework for making decisions that require both technical and scientific knowledge for nursing interventions.
-Nursing education and the nursing process incorporate the care components of health promotion, disease prevention, restoration of health, client advocacy, cultural sensitivity, client safety/protection, hygiene, care, and comfort.
-Students who complete the pre-licensure semesters are prepared to be care providers, teachers, and coordinators of client care and client care systems.
-In addition, students who attain their registered nurse license will contribute to improving the quality of health care for their clients, families and the health care institutions and communities they serve.
+Nursing education and the nursing process incorporate the care components of health promotion, disease prevention, and restoration of health, client advocacy, cultural sensitivity, client safety/protection, hygiene, care, and comfort.
+Students who complete the pre-licensure semesters are prepared to sit for the NCLEX boards, be care providers, health educators, and coordinators of client care and client care systems.
+These students will contribute to improving the quality of health care for their clients, families and the health care institutions and communities they serve.